UNdot33K/ScriptKiddie_AV/README.md

 it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find
 here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

-Other than the "FR_AV" parent directory containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+The "FR_AV" directory contains 2 additional subdirectories under the parents directory, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.

--- the batch file should be edited only if you want to use different folder names, in that case you can change the file paths set at the top of the script and then it is expected to work on Windows 7, 10, 11. --
+-- the batch file should be edited only if you want to use different folder names, in that case you can change the paths set at the top of the script and then it is expected to work on Windows 7, 10, 11. --